Often when you are looking for property in India, you go through a list of properties. But still, you don’t find "the one" so easily.

 Even with a good property lawyer by your side, if you think handling the partition of a house, plot or land will be easy, then you are wrong.

 Reaching a point of settlement in property dispute cases is tough.
 However, families do have a way around it.

-A family settlement agreement format is drawn in the same format of a partition deed, but it does not require registration and stamping.
+A family settlement agreement format is on the same format of a partition deed.
+But it does not require registration and stamping.

-It is equally difficult to know for a layman on how the procedures for partition of land operate under the Indian law in a property.
+It is equally difficult to know for a layman on how the procedures for land partition operate under the Indian law for a property.

 This is where MyAdvo brings in the experience and the expertise for you.